SM U-140

 SM U-140 was a Type U 139 submarine that served in the Imperial German Navy in World War I.

-U-140 was engaged in the naval warfare and took part in the First Battle of the Atlantic.
+U-140 was engaged in naval warfare and took part in the First Battle of the Atlantic.

 After the end of World War I, U-140 surrendered to the United States, which used her for testing.
 Finally, the United States Navy destroyer sank her as a target in the Atlantic Ocean off Cape Charles, Virginia, on 22 July 1921.